yvelikova/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_cert_intro.md

 "linkTitle": "Certifications and compliance", "weight": 20,
 "date": "2019-11-25",
-"description": "Certifications API Gateway and API Portal have received, and standards they comply with."
+"description": "Certifications API management products have received, and standards they comply with."
 }

 ## Common Criteria certification